 Life at Confederation

 Confederation College’s main campus is located in the heart of Thunder Bay, Ontario.
-Situated on the north shore of Lake Superior – the world’s largest freshwater late – Thunder Bay offers an exciting mix of urban and active lifestyles.
+Situated on the north shore of Lake Superior – the world’s largest freshwater lake – Thunder Bay offers an exciting mix of urban and active lifestyles.
 Students can enjoy all the conveniences of city living with easy access to some of Canada’s most epic natural surroundings.

 Confederation Student Life